 Registration for Foundations

-Students who have submitted an enrollment deposit to Belmont University will receive an email, in early March once registration has opened, from firstname.lastname@example.org with instructions on how to register for Foundations.
+Online registration opens in early March and students who have submitted an enrollment deposit to Belmont University will receive an email from email@example.com.

 Students must submit their enrollment deposit before they can register for orientation.

 Wait ListTo maintain a quality experience for our new students each session is limited.
 Registration is based on a first come, first registered system.
 Once a session has reached its capacity the session will automatically close to new registrations.

 If you are unable to register for your preferred session please register for your next choice.
-After registering for your next choice session you can email email@example.com requesting to be put on the wait list.
-In your email please note your first and last name, your BUID, your preferred dates and the reason for the accommodation.
+After registering for your next choice session email firstname.lastname@example.org and request to be put on the wait list.
+In your email please note your first and last name, your BUID, your preferred dates, and the reason for the accommodation.